Doctor of Dental Medicine

 Graduates from the Doctor of Dental Medicine degree will satisfy the requirements for registration as a dental practitioner in Australia and New Zealand.

-Graduates may sit for the Dental Examining Board of Canada (DEB) examination to practice in Canada as a dentist.
+Canadian Graduates may sit for the National Dental Examining Board of Canada (NDEB) exams to register in Canada to practice Dentistry.

 The Faculty of Dentistry offers a range of professional postgraduate courses in various disciplines including: orthodontics; oral medicine and oral pathology; paedeatric dentistry; periodontics; prosthodontics; special care dentistry; conscious sedation and pain control and oral implants.
 Outstanding graduates may pursue a higher degree by research in the courses of Doctor of Philosophy and Master of Philosophy.
 Please see the postgraduate study information on the faculty webpage.